Period for course registration in Ladok: 3 January - 16 January

 You should order all your course books in good time.
 A good idea is to get hold of the books indicated in the syllabus (kursplan) as soon as possible.
 Only a selection of all the titles included in the bibliography for the modules “British Literature” and “American Literature” will be studied this term:

 * in the American Literature Survey you will study the following: R.W.
 Emerson’s essay “Self-Reliance”, Walt Whitman’s poem “Song of Myself”, The Scarlet Letter by N. Hawthorne, “The Purloined Letter” by E.A.
-Poe, “Bartleby, the Scrivener” by H. Melville, Mark Twain’s Pudd’nhead Wilson, Charlotte Perkins Gilman's short story "The Yellow Wall-paper", The Great Gatsby by S. Fitzgerald, a selection of poems by Emily Dickinson, Ezra Pound, William Carlos Williams, Robert Frost, and Langston Hughes, Slaughterhouse-Five by Kurt Vonnegut, and Raymond Carver’s short story “Cathedral”.
+Poe, “Bartleby, the Scrivener” by H. Melville, "Narrative of Frederick Douglass, an American Slave" by Frederick Douglass, Mark Twain’s Pudd’nhead Wilson, Charlotte Perkins Gilman's short story "The Yellow Wall-paper", The Great Gatsby by S. Fitzgerald, a selection of poems by Emily Dickinson, Ezra Pound, William Carlos Williams, Robert Frost, and Langston Hughes, Slaughterhouse-Five by Kurt Vonnegut, and Raymond Carver’s short story “Cathedral”.
 In addition, a selection of chapters from the reference book An Introduction to Literature, Criticism and Theory, Fifth Edition (2016) by Andrew Bennett and Nicholas Royle will be studied and used as critical sources for literary analysis - ca. 80 pages